nodejs/node/doc/api/process.md

 The `'uncaughtException'` event is emitted when an uncaught JavaScript exception bubbles all the way back to the event loop.
-By default, Node.js handles such exceptions by printing the stack trace to `stderr` and exiting.
+By default, Node.js handles such exceptions by printing the stack trace to `stderr` and exiting with code 1, overriding any previously set [`process.exitCode`][].
 Adding a handler for the `'uncaughtException'` event overrides this default behavior.
+You may also change the [`process.exitCode`][] in `'uncaughtException'` handler which will result in process exiting with provided exit code, otherwise in the presence of such handler the process will exit with 0.

 The listener function is called with the `Error` object passed as the only argument.